education.vic.gov.au

 • outline any proposed changes to uniform supply arrangements

-• provide for careful consideration of any information and viewpoints collected in the consultation process before finalising the decision-making process
+• provide for careful consideration of any information and variety of viewpoints collected in the consultation process before finalising the decision-making process

-• seek out and consider the views of different groups within the school community (such as from different cultural, religious or ethnic backgrounds or other groups that may have additional needs)
+• seek out and consider the views of different groups within the school community (such as from different cultural, religious or ethnic backgrounds or other groups that may have additional needs in complying with a proposed student dress code)

 • allow for careful consideration of the practicality of garment design, materials used in construction, and the cost implications of proposed items